tudurom/bsc-thesis/main.typ

 relations, given that free and open-source software offers no warranties, and no contracts and arrangements are needed to integrate them into other works.
-Yet, one of the great advantages of open-source software is that, in theory, anybody can verify the quality and security of the source code, which is public by definition.
+Yet, one of the great advantages of open-source software is that, in theory, anybody can verify the quality and security of the source code.
 In practice, most people still consume this software by downloading binary executables directly.
 These binaries cannot be verified to be the direct product of the source code that is advertised to be used in their compilation, and as a result, the distributor of the binaries is fully trusted to not interfere with the executables.
 As a solution to this problem, a group of free software projects formed the Reproducible Builds @ReproducibleBuildsOrg
-@reproduciblebuilds initiative, that aims to adapt software projects and build systems to generate identical build outputs, given the same compilation conditions and instructions.
-This way, compiled programs are verifiable: anybody can take the source code of a reproducible program, compile it on their system, outside the authors' or project's influence, and verify that the binary outputs offered for download match their independently-built products, and are thus untampered.
+@reproduciblebuilds initiative, which aims to adapt software projects and build systems to generate identical build outputs, given the same compilation conditions and instructions.
+This way, compiled programs are verifiable: anybody can take the source code of a reproducible program, compile it on their system—outside the authors' or the project's influence—and verify that the binary outputs offered for download match their independently-built products, and are thus untampered.

 With a compiler that generates reproducible binaries, even when compiling itself, one may wonder, are we safe against the self-replicating attacks